rubocop/rubocop/manual/node_pattern.md

 ## History

-The Node Pattern was introduced by [Alex Dowad](https://github.com/alexdowad) and solves a problem that RuboCop contributors was facing for a long time:
+The Node Pattern was introduced by [Alex Dowad](https://github.com/alexdowad) and solves a problem that RuboCop contributors were facing for a long time:

-Specify all the logic around what kind of nodes we have and put it in rule methods.
+- Ability to declaratively define rules for node search, matching, and capture.

 The code below belongs to [Style/ArrayJoin](http://www.rubydoc.info/github/bbatsov/rubocop/Rubocop/Cop/Style/ArrayJoin) cop and it's in favor of `Array#join` over `Array#*`.
 Then it tries to find code like `%w(one two three) * ", "` and suggest to use `#join` instead.

-It checks if the code is an array of strings and call `*` in the end:
+It can also be an array of integers, and the code doesn't check it.
+However, it checks if the argument sent is a string.

 ```ruby
 def on_send(node)